VictorNault/eisape-nault/README.md

 - Exported the average cost/RSS of every state to a .json file
 - Discretized this data into cost below 50000, cost between 50000 and 100000, and cost above 100000
 - Manually made a map of the US states and territories colored based on this using GIMP

+Seun 12/16/21 (.5 hours)
+- Updated Comments

+Victor and Seun: (12-17/21)
+- Updated comments for all code
+- cleaned repository

 References:
 1. https://droughtmonitor.unl.edu/DmData/DataDownload/DSCI.aspx